ga-wdi-exercises/love_song/readme.md

 ## 16. Finally, Milt decided to merge in his HTML and CSS changes

+When you `git merge` and there aren't merge conflicts, Atom (or whichever default text edtior you have) will open and ask you what you want your commit message to be.

+You don't need to do anything -- you can literally just save and quit Atom.

 ```sh
 $ git checkout master
 $ git merge wip-css